 That Heathrow Morning Scene; May the Fifth

-It followed a seven-and-a-half-hour flight across the terrain, where the last one-third of a night slowly shifted into a dazzling sunrise from above the clouds, followed by a sunny, lukewarm morning on a different continent.
 The woman could particularly recall a pair of hazel eyes and coiffured, well-groomed hair of a similar shade from that morning.
 Fair skin in contrast to her tan.
 Sharp-edged nose underneath a black-coloured face covering.
 An approximately six-foot tall man in his white tees and beige sweatpants.
 A black carry-on duffle bag.
-A two-hour conversation and shared chuckles, that led to zero names, let alone…
+A two-hour conversation and shared chuckles, that led to zero names, let alone trails of any sort.

 A handwritten note from the Atlantic